The California State University

 This blog post authored by Scholastica provides an overview and useful information on indexes and indexing.
 The PKP’s Getting Found, Staying Found, Increasing Impact guide also includes some helpful information on indexing.

-OJS also allows the integration of social media buttons onto a journal’s sidebar by using the AddThis plugin.
-Go to Settings > Website > Plugins > Plugin Gallery to find and activate the AddThis plugin.
-You will need an AddThis account to activate statistics.
+OJS also allows the integration of social media buttons onto a journal’s sidebar by using the Shariff plugin.
+Go to Settings > Website > Plugins > Plugin Gallery to find and activate the Shariff plugin.
 See the PKP documentation for further instructions.

 If you are new to social media for journal promotion, here is a useful article on promoting across different social media platforms.
 SAGE Publishing also has an in-depth guide to promoting your journal with social media.